 Some travelers trade books with others or swap books at Little Lending Libraries.
 Others want to donate the book they read and buy a new book at a non-chain bookstore at their destination.

-Now that you have some suggestions figure out what works best for you.
-Let me know in the comments what you might bring.
+Now that you have some suggestions for determining what works best for you, let me know what you might bring in the comments.
 Are there things that work well for you that I missed?

-The best advice I can give is not just to sit there.
+The best entertainment on Amtrak advice I can give is not just to sit there.
 Get up and move.
 Strike up a conversation with someone.
-Step off the train, or do something to improve your or someone else’s trip.
+Step off the train or do something to improve your or someone else’s trip.

 Safe Travels,